 - Play with your cat routinely

-- Pet your cat and cuddle him if he let you
+- Pet your cat and cuddle him if he lets you

 - Avoid changes

-- Why does my cat eat hair off the carpet?
+Why does my cat eat the hair off the carpet?

-Cats like carpets and may end up eating hair or fur that is on them while playing or simply for fun.
-Rugs can remind cats of their fur or other cats’ fur and thus trigger their grooming habits.
+Cats like carpets may end up eating hair or fur on them while playing or simply for fun.
+In addition, rugs can remind cats of their fur or other cats’ fur and thus trigger their grooming habits.

 When cats are stressed, they behave in a certain way.
-Besides excessive grooming, they also engage in other activities, such as hiding, staying away from people, avoiding food, not using the litter box, misusing the litter box, matted coat, and being always scared of minor sounds or movements.
+Besides excessive grooming, they also engage in other activities, such as hiding, staying away from people, avoiding food, not using the litter box, misusing the litter box or matted coat, and being always scared of minor sounds or movements.

 Cats eat their fur involuntarily often.
 When it becomes too much, or they make it a habit, it can become dangerous and indicate other health problems.
 I hope you could find some helpful information.
 If you have any questions or want to add anything, leave it in the comments below.